diogosimao/work-at-olist/README.md

 5. Make sure you have [PostgreSQL](https://www.postgresql.org/download/) installed running on port 5432

-6. Set you local user and password to `./bin/start_development.sh` and create the database
+6. Set your local user and password to `./bin/start_development.sh` and create the database

         $ createdb neattree